 While not within the boundary of a neighborhood association, this site is part of a commercial strip along Copeland Ave and Rose St. Its redevelopment may have an impact on neighboring businesses - Affordable Inn, Taco John's, and a fabric sewing shop - as well as the customers and fur dealers it serves.
 This redevelopment may also impact the current Highway 53 Corridor planning process.
 The site includes two driveways and semi loading docks.
-On-street parking is not permitted in front of the property on Rose St. The concept plan does not show bicycle parking or pedestrian connection from the sidewalk to the main entrance.
+On-street parking is not permitted in front of the property on Rose St. The concept plan does not show bicycle parking or pedestrian connection from the sidewalk to the main entrance, but staff has discussed a pedestrian connection to the sidewalk.
 The concept plan likely would not negatively impact nearby wetland soils, since the pavement would not expand into wetlands and it includes pervious landscaping.